Jehmmey/IST402/README.md

 Our team goal with the Penn State Cafe mobile application is to fix this problem.
 We will create a mobile application with the basic functionalities like seeing daily menus, specials of the day, soups of the day, custom ordering with comments, paying on the go, and nutritional values.
 We hope to help those with limited time in between classes and are hungry to order on the go!

 Stakeholders This project involves three major groups of stakeholders.
 The first group consists of our development team, tasked with setting forth requirements, specifications and developing and testing the application.
 Our client is Professor Soby Chacko, who will be avaiable to assist us if we run into any roadblocks during our devlopment process.
 We will be providing him with weeky updates on our progress.
 We will take his suggestion and make any changes that will be neccessary for our project.
 We will deliver our application to him at the end of the semester.
 The thrid and final group of stakeholders are our target userrs.
 Our goal is to create a user friendly food ordering application that users at Penn State Abington can quickly order food and pay without waiting in line.

+Functional Requirements
+Basic Functionality
+1.1 	The Penn State Cafe will have a menu
+1.2 	The Penn State Cafe will allow users to create a profile 1.3	The Penn State Cafe will show nutrition values for each item 1.4	The Penn State Cafe will allow users to add items to their cart 1.5	The Penn State Cafe will allow users to pay for their order 1.6	The Penn State Cafe will allow users to state when they want their order(For example, User states they want a cheesesteak in 30 mins when they get out of class)
+1.7	The Penn State Cafe will include a order history

+Technical Requirements
+IDE - Eclipse
+JDK 1.8
+Spring Tool Suite (STS)
+Maven